What is International Freight?

 Ocean Freight

-Ocean freight is your most budget-friendly option for moving goods internationally, although it offers the slowest transit times.
+Ocean freight forwarders are your most budget-friendly option for moving goods internationally, although it offers the slowest transit times.

 Ocean freight service falls into two categories: